specmatic/specmatic-order-bff-csharp/README.md

 1. .NET core (version 8)
 2. Specmatic
 3. Test Containers
-4. Docker Desktop and Test Container Cloud
+4. Docker Desktop (on Local) and Test Container Cloud (in CI)
+5. If you are on a Windows OS, please use PowerShell.

 # Running Tests